leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 The supply chain is closely related to the delivery chain.

-Technically, without supplies you can’t sell or deliver products to customers.
-And without the supply chain you can’t procure those goods.
+Technically, without supplies, you can’t sell or deliver products to customers.
+And without the supply chain, you can’t procure those goods.

 So like forward and reverse logistics, supply chain management is a separate, yet essential part of your delivery operations.